Show by Label

 To create a professionally looking instrument, and to aid with the construction, I have also created a front panel and a back panel PCB.
 Both also available through PCBWay.

-The back of the front panel has 4 solder pads that can be used to glue to the OLED display into position, so it will be positioned in the middle of the square cut-out.
+The back of the front panel has 4 solder pads that can be used to glue to the OLED display into position, so the visible portion will be positioned in the middle of the square cut-out.

 Stuffing the PCB